jhu-ip/cs220-s22/assign/midterm.md

 <div class='admonition caution'>
 <div class='title'>Caution</div>
 <div class='content'>
-<p><strong>Only one team member should submit the project on Gradescope, but you must add your partner's name in the Gradescope submission.</strong> The same team member should submit all versions of the project in his/her account. <strong>Also make sure that the README includes the names, JHEDs and Hopkins IDs of both team members</strong>, so that each student gets credit for this work.</p>
+<p><strong>Only one team member should submit the project on Gradescope, but all partners' name(s) must be included in the Gradescope submission.</strong> The same team member should submit all versions of the project in his/her account. <strong>Also make sure that the README includes the names, JHEDs and Hopkins IDs of both team members</strong>, so that each student gets credit for this work.</p>
 </div>
 </div>